Abscesses Your Trusted Neighborhood Urgent Care

 You should see a reduction in redness, swelling, and pain.
 The wound will slowly close and may ooze a small amount of fluid as it heals.

-Antibiotics are often prescribed after the abscess has been drained to ensure all the bacteria are eliminated, but they are not a substitute for the drainage procedure itself.
+Antibiotics are often prescribed after the abscess has been drained to help ensure the bacteria are eliminated, but they are not a substitute for the drainage procedure itself.

 At Urgentology Care, we can provide abscess treatment in Arlington today.
-No appointments are necessary, but if you’d like to avoid wait times, you can contact us at (817) 799-7273 for a same-day appointment.
+No appointments are necessary, but if you would like to avoid wait times, you can contact us at (817) 799-7273 for a same-day appointment.

 THE URGENTOLOGY CARE EXPERIENCE